Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: Operation Fidelity in 3D lattice

-Realizable {\it QW step number} scales linearly with Rydberg principal number $n$.
-While Rydberg spontaneous emission does not affect the coherence, see Sec.~\ref{Sec_Error}, it would limit the operation number.
-In this sense, faster operation at constant $\Omega/\Delta$ would require stronger interaction $V_{ij}=C_3/a_{ij}^3$.
-While $C_3=8.4(n/70)^3$MHz.$\mu$m$^3$ for Rb atoms, the minimum lattice constant is limited by the LeRoy-radius and hence scales as $a_{min}=950(n/70)^2$nm.
-Hence, the loss over a single QW operation is scaled by $2\pi/(\Omega \tau) \propto n^{-1}$ where $\tau= 450(n/70)^{-3}\mu$s \cite{Bet09} is the Rydberg quantum walker lifetime in Rb atoms at $T=77$K. Considering the $W_x$ connectivity with $F=97\%$ operation accuracy, after $N=210(n/70)$ step numbers, the Poissonian probability of not losing the walker would be 40\%.
-These numbers would be significantly enhanced by coherent fast excitation of circular states \cite{Sig17,Car20} featuring exchange interaction and several minutes lifetime \cite{Ngu18}.
+Realizable {\it QW step number} scales with the Rydberg principal number $n$.
+While the loss of population from the Rydberg state has minor effect on the coherence (see Sec.~\ref{Sec_Error}), it determines the possible step numbers.
+In this sense, faster operation at constant $\Omega/\Delta$ would require stronger interaction $\Delta=-C_3/a^3$.
+While $C_3\propto n^4$, the minimum lattice constant is limited by the LeRoy-radius and hence scales as $a\propto n^2$.
+The loss over a single QW step thus is scaled by $2\pi\Gamma/\Omega \propto n^{-1}$ where $\Gamma\propto n^{-3}$ \cite{Bet09} is the spontaneous emission rate of Rydberg state.
+The step numbers would be significantly enhanced by coherent fast excitation of circular states \cite{Sig17,Car20} featuring exchange interaction and several minutes lifetime \cite{Ngu18}.

 Finally, the {\it initialization and detection} must be taking into account while quantifying the device operation.
 After preselection, the probability of correct state initialization of more than 98\% has been achieved \cite{Ber17}.
 Fluorescence detection of ground-state atoms has been realized with 98\% fidelity in Rb \cite{Kwo17} and 0.99991 fidelity in Sr \cite{Cov19}.